njanke96/psycho/README.md

 Simple twilio phone number proxy..

-It's a script using twilio to send messages as someone else, in case you don't want to reveal your phone number, or are blocked.
+It's a script using twilio to send sms as someone else, in case you don't want to reveal your phone number, or are blocked.

 ## Setting up